denimandsteel/vdw/events/_posts/2014-09-20-vancouver_design_bureau_wine__design.md

 ---
-dayOfWeek: Sun
+dayOfWeek: Sat
-dayOfMonth: Sept 21
+dayOfMonth: Sept 20
 title: "VANCOUVER DESIGN BUREAU: WINE & DESIGN"
 description: "Join us for a casual evening social hosted at Espiritu Design Studio with refreshments to celebrate VDW!
 The event is an opportunity to share in creative conversation; perhaps you’ll find your next collaboration! "
 startTime: 7:00 PM